fleetdm/fleet/docs/Using-Fleet/Orbit.md

 #### Orbit mTLS support

 Orbit supports using TLS client certificates for authentication to the Fleet server and [TUF](https://theupdateframework.io/) server.
+This functionality is licensed under the Fleet EE License.
+Usage requires a current Fleet EE subscription.

 When generating the packages, use the following flags:
 ```sh